Product Requirements Document

 • Having successful use cases as a reference.

-Additionally, hire a dedicated UI designer if possible to develop the wireframe.
+Additionally, hire a dedicated UI designer, if possible, to develop the wireframe.
 This ensures optimal user flow and fewer hiccups during user testing.

 7. Highlight Your Constraints, Assumptions, and Dependencies